One Day More: New Ukrainian artwork presented in Brussels with ECF’s director

 - Unexpected times call for unexpected measures, for creativity in addressing challenges and openness in finding new ways to collaborate – in terms of policy responses and in terms of practical actions on the ground

-This is why, in the middle of COVID-19 pandemic – together with our partners CAE and EN – we initiated CULTURAL DEAL FOR EUROPE in 2020 and this is why – ECF as a foundation – launched its Culture of Solidarity Fund in 2020.
+This is why, in the middle of COVID-19 pandemic – together with our partners CAE and EN – we initiated CULTURAL DEAL FOR EUROPE in 2020 and this is why – the European Cultural Foundation as a foundation – launched its Culture of Solidarity Fund in 2020.

 Just as CULTURAL DEAL FOR EUROPE calls for placing culture high on political agenda of the EU within its different spheres of political competence, the CULTURE OF SOLIDARITY FUND with its five funding rounds aimed at helping the grantees from cultural sectors to redesign their activities in response to the Corona Crisis, extend local initiatives to reach across the borders, combat the infodemic or build stronger coalitions.